Kyle-Shanks/Dot/README.md

 - Reverb

 # Docs
-More extensive documentation on the general API for all nodes, instruments, effects, and more will be written soon.
+More extensive documentation on the general API for all nodes, instruments, effects, and more is available on the [docs site](https://dot-docs.netlify.app/).